 - Some Effective Yoga For Flat Belly That Will Astonish You

-Regular practice of this pranayama can cure the problem related to constipation and acidity.
+Regular practice of this pranayama can cure the problem related to constipation, gastric problem, and acidity.
 Constipation is the state of the digestive system in which the stool of any person (or animal) becomes very tight and there is difficulty in defecation.
-But regular practice of this pranayama helps to cure constipation as well as pproblem related to acidity.
+But regular practice of this pranayama helps to cure constipation as well as a problem related to acidity.

 Cure Problem Related To The Urethra

-- One should perform this pranayama in an empty stomach
+- One should perform this pranayama on an empty stomach

 - Try to do this pranayama in the morning or in the evening